From Lightning’s Strike – Juana Karen Peñate – Translated from the Ch’ol Language by Carol Rose Little and Charlotte Friedman

 Poetry.
 Paper, Perfect Bound.
-66 pages - 2025 -SPECIAL ADVANCE ORDER PRICE 17.56 + S&H - - - Just as it is audacious to stand up for justice, it is audacious to write a poem.
+66 pages - 2025 -21.95 + S&H - - - Just as it is audacious to stand up for justice, it is audacious to write a poem.
 It is audacious to read poetry.
 This collection of poems looks at life through a secular—albeit Jewish—lens, recognizing, even celebrating mystery, awe, joy, humor, justice and injustice without assigning divine authority.…

 Poetry.
 Paper, Perfect Bound.
-88 pages - 2025 - SPECIAL ADVANCE ORDER PRICE: $17.56 + S&H -- -- Poetry gathers our lives, containing everything we hold inside.
+88 pages - 2025 - Poetry gathers our lives, containing everything we hold inside.
 If poetry is a container, a place to gather what keeps us alive, what feeds our joy, and eases our sorrow, it is a communal basket, and it is often held by women.
 "Everybody Wants to Keep the Moon Inside Them" is a collection of poems exploring what women hold, what they keep, and how they let go— of sorrow, loss and grief.
 Using the natural world as buffer, Ellen Stone writes poems exploring motherhood and mental illness, sexual assault, marriage and parenthood—as well as how loss filters down through family generations.
 The poems investigate daughters leaving home while trying to carry home within them.
 The moon is the mother in the book, waxing and waning, but always there, always coming back around. …

 How Many Hands to Home – Lisken Van Pelt Dus